Platform Overview

 Complete overview of Graphlit - what it is, why it exists, and what you can build with it

-Graphlit is the semantic memory platform for AI.
-We give developers the complete infrastructure to build production AI applications with persistent, contextual memory.
+Graphlit is the context layer for AI agents.
+We give developers complete infrastructure to build production AI applications with organizational knowledge — entities, relationships, and temporal state.

 Quick Reference